 Kareena Kapoor and Saif Ali Khan's little munchkin Taimur Ali Khan is one of the most loved star-kids and enjoys a massive fan base.
 At just the age of three, the lad manages to go viral on the internet with his cute antics.
 'Chote Nawab' has people trailing around him and also has several fan pages dedicated to him.
 But, did you know that Taimur Ali Khan is related to Nobel Laureate Rabindranath Tagore?

-On the occasion of Rabindranath Tagore's 159th birth anniversary, let's look into Tim Tim's gene pool and find out how exactly are they related to each other.
+On Rabindranath Tagore's death anniversary, let's look into Tim Tim's gene pool and find out how exactly are they related to each other.

 In an interview with IANS, Saif Ali Khan said, "He is a genetic treasure trove, he is.
 He has got a bit of Rabindranath Tagore, he is a bit of Raj Kapoor, a bit of Mansoor Ali Khan Pataudi, little bit of Bhopal.
 It's beyond me."